The Insider's Guide to Buying Property in Mexico

 Property Tax

-Annual property taxes are charged at 0.25% of the property’s value.
+Annual property taxes (predial) are levied at rates ranging from 0.05% to 1.2% of the property’s cadastral value, depending on location.

 Residency & Citizenship